Announcement.

 Rapid metagenomics could revolutionize how we diagnose infections—but getting it into hospitals took a decade of breakthroughs and setbacks.
 Professor Justin O’Grady was one of those leading that charge, by moving from PCR to sequencing at the University of East Anglia to crack a critical bottleneck.
 A 2015 conference conversation sparked an experiment that succeeded thanks to an unnoticed error—the turning point for rapid clinical metagenomics.

-In this 3-part mini-series, Justin traces the journey from lab discovery to revolutionizing patient care.
+In this video, Justin traces the journey from lab discovery to revolutionizing patient care.
 After proving his method at St Thomas's Hospital in London, Jonathan Edgeworth's team further refined it into a respiratory service now used across UK ICUs.
 Today at the Ellison Institute, Justin is pushing to make metagenomics the standard for pathogen detection.

 If you’d like to hear how the method Justin introduced to the Edgeworth team was further refined into a validated approach now being implemented across UK hospitals, join our upcoming webinar.